So you would like to become a loan signing agent because you can make great money, part-time, and work on your own schedule?

 Essentially, an impound or escrow account is a fancy term for a "savings account for taxes and insurance".

 Repayment of a loan with periodic payments of both principal and interest calculated to payoff the loan at the end of a fixed period of time.

 Protects the insured against loss due to fire or other natural disaster in exchange for a premium paid to the insurer

-Abbreviation for Principal, Interest, Taxes and Insurance, the components of a monthly mortgage payment.
+Abbreviation for Principal, Interest, Taxes, and Insurance, the components of a monthly mortgage payment.

 FHA loans are fixed- or adjustable-rate loans insured by the U.S. Department of Housing and Urban Development.
 FHA loans are designed to make housing more affordable, particularly for first-time homebuyers.
 FHA loans typically permit borrowers to buy a home with a lower down payment than conventional loans.
 With FHA insurance, eligible buyers can purchase a home with a down payment of as little as 3% of the appraised value or the purchase price, whichever is lower.
-FHA borrowers typically are required to participate in a face-to-face meeting with their lender or a government approved mortgage counselor prior to closing on a new mortgage loan.
-The current FHA loan limits vary depending on home type and home location.
+FHA borrowers typically are required to participate in a face-to-face meeting with their lender or a government-approved mortgage counselor prior to closing on a new mortgage loan.
+Current FHA loan limits vary depending on home type and home location.
 To find the most recent limits for your home, consult the FHA Maximum Mortgage Limits web page.